Embattled Judge Lim announces campaign for re-election

 But during his second term, he ran into some legal trouble.

-Lim was investigated in 2020 after his wife alleged — but later recanted — that he had physically attacked her during an argument.
+Lim was investigated by the Judicial Qualifications Commission beginning in 2020 after his wife alleged — but later recanted — that he had physically attacked her during an argument.
 She had texted a friend about the abuse including graphic pictures of her injuries.
 However, a grand jury declined to indict Lim after his wife recanted her statements.

 However, the Judicial Qualifications Commission continued to investigate Lim, and in January notified him of that investigation.
 In July 2021, the panel filed formal charges with Georgia Supreme Court alleging that Lim had violated judicial ethics 16 times.